 - Do other things like hydrating skin and boosting the production of collagen

-So looking at all this, it makes me wonder whoever said that chemicals are bad?!
+So looking at all this, it makes me wonder who said that chemicals are bad?!

 Things to Expect When You Begin Chemical Exfoliation